kubevela/samples/5.OAM_KPT_Demo/README.md

-# Open Application Model with KPT
+# Managing custom Kubernetes applications with kpt

 This sample will show you how to use KPT to manage OAM Apps.